chef/win32-certstore/README.md

 ### Delete certificate

-Deletes a valid certificate from valid certificate store and returns output in string format.
+Deletes a certificate from certificate store and returns output in string format.

-**Notes: The certificate_name should be valid `Issuer CN name` of the certificate**
+**Notes: The certificate_name should be valid `CN or Common Name` of the certificate **

 ```
+certificate_name = 'Root Agency'
 Win32::Certstore.open("Root") do |store|
     store.delete(certificate_name)
 end